team-shell/Security-Tools/README.md

 ### APK Unpack/Uncompress
 You can use apktool to unpack and uncompress the files.
 * `apktool d base.apk`
+* `unzip base.apk` - this will unzip a .apk file.
+With this tool you can see the META-INF folder

 ### Finding User ID
 * `id` - find the current users id